pastahub/reset.py/README.md

 # reset.py
 A single instance reset macro that (hopefully) works for every os.
+(If you use Mac or Linux please tell me if this works by messaging me on discord @pasta#3635)

 To run, first make sure you have keyboard installed.
 You can install keyboard with `pip install keyboard`.